Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-o7FFLZpEf_Y.md

 # [December 8th, 2020 Livestream](../2020-12-08.md)
 ## Q&A: Any hints you can give on the level of mod support you'll provide eventually?
 https://www.youtube.com/watch?v=o7FFLZpEf_Y
-This question was possibly duplicated with a more recent answer: [August 30th, 2022 Livestream Q&A: Official Mod Support before 1.0?](./yt-UUNLmEB7Dlc.md) [https://www.youtube.com/watch?v=UUNLmEB7Dlc](https://www.youtube.com/watch?v=UUNLmEB7Dlc)
+This question was possibly duplicated with a more recent answer: [December 13th, 2022 Livestream Q&A: When Official Mod Support?](./yt-Squm3MKr674.md) [https://www.youtube.com/watch?v=Squm3MKr674](https://www.youtube.com/watch?v=Squm3MKr674)

 ### Topics